 - I like to immediately add the cheese, if using, to the hot burgers so it melts nicely.
 You may want to keep heat sensitive toppings like lettuce and tomatoes away from the hot burger.

-- I am VERY generous with the guacamole, so feel free to use less if that’s your preference.
+- I am VERY generous with the guacamole on these tasty avocado burgers, so feel free to use less if that’s your preference.
 If you have a favorite store bought guac, go for it.
-But making homemade is super easy!
+But making homemade is super easy and a delicious way to enjoy avocado burgers!

 - Feel free to shake up this recipe any way you’d like.
 Season with taco seasoning instead of a simple seasoning salt.
 Add pickled or fresh jalapenos for a little kick.
 My dad would want a slice of fresh onion on his grilled guacamole burger.
 How about mixing some salsa into the meat mixture?